ataraxao/cwa/introduction.md

 The Gravity Model is not a total theory of love or intimacy.
 It is an **incentive lens**.
 The CWA is not a replacement for trust, affection, compatibility, or shared meaning.
 It is a **risk-reduction and incentive-alignment chassis** for the wealth layer that already contaminates outcomes in the legacy system.

 ### 2) “Isn’t this just a monthly allowance with extra steps?”

-**Answer:** No. An allowance is a **private cashflow**; the CWA is a **verifiable mechanism** that upgrades the Domestic sphere’s price signal.
+**Answer:** No. A monthly allowance is a discretionary cashflow.
+The CWA is a **verifiable mechanism** designed to produce a **clean domestic price signal** by balancing leverage and reducing discretionary uncertainty on *both* sides.

-A monthly allowance can be generous, but it produces a weak market signal because it is easy to mimic, easy to reverse, and hard for a counterparty to verify *ex ante*.
-It also tends to read as **support-like behavior**: an ongoing pattern of discretionary payments that is easier to narrate as reliance, maintenance, or commingled life finance in adversarial contexts.
+A monthly allowance can be generous, but it is a weak price signal for the same core reason that court-adjudicated transfers (divorce/property support outcomes) are weak price signals: **the outcome is not mechanically legible ex ante.** It is contingent—either on the recipient’s leverage through the state, or on the funder’s leverage through discretion.
+When one side can unilaterally reshape the payoff, a stable market-visible signal cannot form.

+#### Allowance vs. statutory transfer: the same failure mode at opposite extremes

+- **Statutory transfers / divorce outcomes:** the uncertainty is dominated by the *recipient-side* leverage.
+The eventual payout is mediated by litigation dynamics, fact patterns, and a judge’s discretionary “equity” lens.
+The funding party cannot pre-commit to a deterministic outcome, and the recipient party cannot reliably price the expected value without an adversarial process.
+The “signal” is noisy and dispute-driven.

+- **Monthly allowance:** the uncertainty is dominated by the *funding-side* leverage.
+The funder can stop, reduce, delay, or renegotiate at will.
+Even if the funder is sincere, the counterparty cannot verify continuation or enforceability ex ante.
+The “signal” is cheap to mimic, easy to reverse, and therefore weak as a commitment instrument.

+These are mirror-image failure modes: **excess leverage at either extreme prevents a clean price signal from forming.** One side’s payoff is too contingent on a third party (court) or on the other party’s ongoing discretion.

+#### What the CWA is trying to do instead: balance leverage via mechanism

-The CWA is structurally different:
+The CWA is an attempt to land in the middle ground where:

-1) **Verifiable (third-party observable):** the Recipient Party’s upside is tied to a defined Vehicle Account with defined controls, statements access, and deterministic event procedures.
-2) **Hard to fake (anti-mimetic):** implementing an administrator-controlled pool with recipient restrictions, ledgering, and operative-date gating is meaningfully harder than paying an allowance, and that implementation commitment is part of the signal.
-3) **Event-driven rather than discretionary:** instead of continuous renegotiation, the wealth layer resolves through defined events (Liquidity Events and termination unwind), which reduces negotiation and exit narrative warfare.
-4) **Capital formation, not consumption:** the point is not “getting paid,” but creating **legible equity** that compounds, can be periodically realized into the Recipient Party’s own-name account, and can be unwound deterministically.

-In short: an allowance is a payment pattern.
-The CWA is a **mechanism** whose primary function is to raise the Domestic sphere’s **clarity, enforceability, and market visibility**—without creating personal performance obligations.
+- the payout is not created by a judge’s narrative discretion, and
+- it is not dependent on a funder’s month-to-month goodwill.

+It does this by converting “relationship finance” from a payment pattern into an **implemented process**:

+- **Commitment is locked to capital already in the pool.** Once money is inside a properly implemented Vehicle Account, it is governed by recipient restrictions, ledgering, and event procedures.
+This reduces the ability of either party to unilaterally claw back or redirect committed capital.

+- **Leverage is balanced by architecture, not vibes.** An Independent Administrator–controlled account with operative-date gating makes the control split real: the funder may have trading authority, but not transfers-out; the administrator controls distributions on defined events; the recipient has statement/view access to verify reality.

+- **The recipient’s upside is not merely promised—it is mechanically anchored.** Even if the funder stops funding, the recipient’s already-accrued allocation continues to reference a live invested pool.
+The recipient can still (i) earn market exposure on a larger capital base than they could typically assemble and (ii) continue to accrue allocation in whole-month increments (up to the cap), subject to the agreement’s rules.

+- **The mechanism narrows the renegotiation surface.** Allowances re-open negotiation every month.
+Court outcomes re-open negotiation at exit under maximum conflict.
+The CWA pushes the wealth layer into defined events (Liquidity Events and termination unwind) with deterministic calculation and ledger netting.

+In short: **an allowance is a discretionary pattern; statutory transfer is an adversarial lottery.** The CWA is an attempt to create a third category: a verifiable, event-driven wealth mechanism where neither party holds unilateral leverage over the defined pool, enabling a clearer and more stable domestic price signal.

+*The CWA does not claim it is the only way to generate a domestic price signal.
+It is one concrete mechanism design that aims to balance leverage and make outcomes legible and verifiable ex ante.*

 ### 3) “Does this incentivize strategic behavior?”